 Written by: Alex Popa

 TestMyNet is a free internet speed test website that’s been around for some time now.
-It’s very easy to use because the interface is very intuitive, although some might claim that it’s a bit outdated in terms of graphics.
+It’s very easy to use because the interface is very intuitive, although some might claim the GUI looks dated.

 Granted, it may not look as good as Ookla’s Speedtest, but it does a very good job in measuring your bandwidth and internet speed.